-The poet revisited the Garden of Love, open green piece of land where he used to play with boys and girls together.
+The poet revisited the Garden of Love, an open green piece of land where he used to play with boys and girls together.
 He was dismayed to see there what he had never seen earlier.
-He found that in the green open place, a Chapel (church) had been erected in the middle of the place were boys and girls together used to play.
+He found that in the green open place, a Chapel (church) had been erected in the middle of the place where boys and girls together used to play.
 Institutionalized religion thus destroyed the Garden of Love.
 In the world of Experience, the harmony between man and nature no longer existed.
-Earlier the Garden of Love seemed to be in state of idyllic beauty, but the present day scenario of the place is one of utter sadness and gloom.
+Earlier the Garden of Love seemed to be in a state of idyllic beauty, but the present-day scenario of the place is one of utter sadness and gloom.

 And the gates of this Chapel were shut,

 And Thou shalt not. writ over the door;

 So I turn’d to the Garden of Love,

 In the second stanza, the poet gives a further description of the place of his revisit.
 The gates of the Chapel were closed.
 And the closed-door had got written on it ‘Thou Shalt Not.’
 So, the visitor (the poet) turned his attention to the place of the Garden of Love where it used to bloom a number of flowers but found them missing.
 In fact, the very idea of the chapel and the negative “Thou Shalt Not” suggests the concept of private property, which is the source of all inequality and helplessness in society.
 The gate is closed to the passerby and on it is inscribed the warning ‘Thou Shalt Not’.
 The warning is emblematic of the classic dictum of the Old Testament God-Jehovah who is seen as a prohibitive and a vindictive tyrant.